 How do I apply?

 You submit the Common Application through the UVA Office of Undergraduate Admission.
-We recommend that you speak with Austin Stajduhar, Assistant Director for Undergraduate Admissions & Financial Aid, before beginning this application.
+We recommend that you speak with Kim Dieber, coordinator for recruitment and community engagement, before beginning this application.
 She can guide you through questions on the Common Application that may seemingly not apply to your unique situation in returning to school.

 Where do I get an application?